Pomona/Pomona/README.md

 ## State of the project

 Although usable for simple scenarios, Pomona should be considered early work-in-progress stuff.
-It doesn't even have query and ordering support.
 It will change.
 A lot.
 It's for the adventurous and the rebels! ;)

 My personal goal is to release a version 1.0 before christmas.
 But no promises, yet.